dcvezzani-ucm/angular_module/README.md

   ...
 ```

-Restart the server and navigate to the widget Angular JS module.
+Restart the server and navigate to the Angular JS module, "widget".

 ```
 ./start.sh